 BlackBerry 10's features

-- Gesture recognition, with four pre-programmed gestures for navigating menus and applications.
+- Gesture recognition - includes four pre-programmed gestures for navigating menus and apps.

-- Multitasking, allowing for multiple apps running concurrently.
+- Multitasking - allows for multiple apps running concurrently.
 The active app can be switched with gestures, and inactive apps are optimized to run in a special background mode which conserves the phone's battery.

-- Time Shift Camera, a phone's digital camera that takes multiple shots of every photograph, allowing the user to fix common photo issues such as closed eyes, red eye, or unintended motion blur.
+- Time Shift Camera - the phone's digital camera that takes multiple shots of every photograph to fix common photo issues, such as closed eyes, red eye, or unintended motion blur.

-- BBM Video Screen Share, which integrates video chat and VOIP calling into BlackBerry's BBM messaging service.
+- BBM Video Screen Share - integrates video chat and VoIP calling into BlackBerry's BBM messaging service.

-- Android Layer, allowing users to install and run Android applications.
+- Android Layer - allows users to install and run Android applications.

-- Virtual Keyboard, replacing the traditional physical BlackBerry keyboard.
+- Virtual Keyboard - replaces the traditional physical BlackBerry keyboard.

-- Voice Control, allowing the user to issue voice commands to the phone's applications.
+- Voice Control - allows the user to issue voice commands to the phone's applications.

-- BlackBerry Blend, allowing for seamless integration of mobile phone apps and BlackBerry applications on the user's computer.
+- BlackBerry Blend - allows for seamless integration of mobile phone apps and BlackBerry applications on the user's computer.